 To deal with the almost ceaseless howling, it may help to either keep her warm or cool, depending on what she prefers and what will seem to relax her.
 If she prefers warmth, you can give her a heat pack or a warm towel or blanket to sit on.
 Ideally, place her in a room that keeps her away from intrusions and sudden loud noises.
 Give her extra physical attention by petting, brushing, massaging while talking to her in a soft voice.
 You may also try to distract her attention by playing with her.
 Catnip may help some cats to calm down but different cats can have different reactions to it so make sure to know first how you cat reacts to a little catnip before giving more to her.

-To help tone down some of the urine spraying and marking, you may try cleaning her litterbox more frequently to encourage her to use it.
-Certain synthetic pheromones (substances produced by animals that affect the behavior of others of its species) and herbal-based remedies that supposedly have soothing and calming effects on cats may be availabe in your local pet supplies store.
+To help tone down some of the urine spraying and marking, you may try cleaning her litter-box more frequently to encourage her to use it.
+Certain synthetic pheromones (substances produced by animals that affect the behaviour of others of its species) and herbal-based remedies that supposedly have soothing and calming effects on cats may be available in your local pet supplies store.
 Remember not to use human products on cats and it is still best to consult with your veterinarian first before using these feline products on your pet no matter how safe they claim to be.